msamadzadegan/devops-case-study/MONITORING.md

 ## Notes
 1. I think all Voize's images have been created on ARM systems as I counldn't download images with "no match for platform in manifest" error.
 My laptop is windows based x64 and I use WSL on it.
 For this reason I had to enable qemu-user-static package on WSL level and also run multiarch/qemu-user-static container to be able to download images.
 2. I had to increase memory limits for ML-API and Backend-API as I faced with error code 137 for both.
 It might be related to the above point.
-3. To save time, I used Gemini/Claude to polish the documentation, review the alert rules, and improve the dashboard layout.
+3. To save time, I used Gemini/Claude to polish the documentation, review the alert rules, and improve the dashboards layout.
+4. Due to lack of hardware resource, Log management solution has not been tested.

 ## 1. Stack Overview